Theology, Religion and Philosophy of Religion

 The course is one of the widest available in the University, and draws on and builds intellectual skills in a range of disciplines.
 It is possible to take various tracks within the degree, so that you can do courses mostly in Christian Theology, or mostly in History, or mostly in Religious Studies.
 Whichever track you take through the degree, you will end up with a developed understanding of how Religions work in the world, an unusual capacity for evaluating different kinds of evidence, and a deeper understanding of Faith – your own or other people’s.

 TRPR is strong at Pembroke College.
 We usually admit two students for TRPR each year, and we provide good support for their studies.
 The Library is updated regularly, the tutorial and supervisions system works well.
 The College has a number of Graduate students in Theology, and we aim to meet all together once a term to eat and talk.
 James Gardom is Director of Studies, and is always happy to meet possible candidates and can be contacted by email.
-James Gardom teaches the paper on World Christianity in the Faculty, and runs reading and discussion groups in the area of suffering as a problem for believers.
+James Gardom teaches the paper on World Christianity in the Faculty, and has a special interest in Christian groups who take their churches with them when they move from one country to another (diaspora churches).
+He works closely with a number of such churches in Cambridge.

 No personal faith is required or assumed, but students need a keen sense of the importance of the questions, and their impact on individuals and societies.
-No particular subjects at A-level (or equivalent) are required for TRPR, and it is not necessary to have studies Religious Studies at AS or A-level.
+No particular subjects at A-level (or equivalent) are required for Theology, Religion and Philosophy of Religion, and it is not necessary to have studies Religious Studies at AS or A-level.
 Subjects such as Religious Studies, History, English and modern languages can be helpful, but so can any other subjects that encourage clear, logical thinking and careful analysis of evidence.
 Students with a completely science background study Theology and Religious Studies and do very well.
 We are looking for interest, engagement, and an awareness of how Religion is important in the world.

 What is it like doing TRPR?